mikestead/lighthouse-batch/README.md

         -o, --out [out]        the output folder to place reports, defaults to './report/lighthouse' -g, --use-global       use a global lighthouse install instead of the dependency version -v, --verbose          enable verbose logging
-        --no-report            remove individual reports for each site --print                print the final summary to stdout --help                 output usage information
+        --no-report            remove individual json reports for each site --print                print the final summary to stdout --help                 output usage information